 Many potential home buyers believe that they need a significant down payment to qualify for a mortgage loan.
 But, according to Whiting, there are many ways to work with someone who doesn't have a large down payment.
-Certain mortgages — like an FHA Loan, VA Loan, or KeyBank's exclusive Key Community Mortgage® — allow you to purchase a home for less than the 5 percent required for a conventional mortgage.
+Certain mortgages — like an FHA Loan, VA Loan, or KeyBank's exclusive Key Community Mortgage® — allow you to purchase a home for little to no money down.

 Your mortgage loan officer can also suggest ways to increase your down payment amount.
 An automatic savings plan is one way to build it over a set period of time.
 Some mortgage programs allow for gifts from relatives that can be included in your down payment along with various income-based grant programs for home buyers.

 How the Pre-qualification Process Helps